r0b0t3d/react-native-collapsible/README.md

 }
 ```

-## Show cases
+## Showcases
 ```
-Note: Feel free to add your show case here by a PR
+Note: Feel free to add your showcase here by a PR
 ```
 | App         | Gif         |
 | ----------- | ----------- |